soulwing/fluent-jdbc/README.md

     .mappingRowsWith(new PersonMapper())
     .retrieveList(Parameter.with("%Nadine%");
 ```
 This library is lightweight and depends only on the JDBC features of the
-JDK -- i.e. using this SQL template requires only a single (and small) JAR
+JDK -- i.e. is addes only a single (small) JAR file dependency to your
-file dependency in your Java EE application.
+application.

 Getting Started
 ===============